 I will now include my constructed measure of U.S. imports in a Structural VAR model.
 Having a U.S.-specific variable in the model necessitates the use of OPEC production as an alternative measure of foreign supply.
 The reason for this is twofold.
 The first is due to a possible simultaneity issue, as U.S. oil production is a component of global production.
 The second reason has to do with the data itself.
 Aggregate global production exhibits low variation relative to more disaggregated measures, possibly reflecting that a shortfall of production in one location is met by an increase somewhere else thereby neutralising fluctuations.
 While the same can be said about the producers within OPEC, the member countries as a group account for most of the short-run fluctuations in the global output (see e.g. Almoguera, Douglas and Herrera 2011).
-OPEC production is an interesting candidate as it represents a large bulk of global production and possibly captures some interesting dynamics between itself and the U.S. Adding separate supply-equations for different oil producers has been done by Kang, Ratti and Vespignani (2016; 2017) with U.S. and non-U.S. production, Ratti and Vespignani (2015) and Kolodzeij and Kaufmann (2014) with OPEC and non-OPEC production.
+OPEC production is an interesting candidate as it represents a large bulk of global production and possibly captures some interesting dynamics between itself and the U.S. Behar and Ritz (2017) predicts that OPEC will, facing increased production by shale oil producers, change behaviour and increase production as well.
+Adding separate supply-equations for different oil producers has been done by Kang, Ratti and Vespignani (2016; 2017) with U.S. and non-U.S. production, Ratti and Vespignani (2015) and Kolodzeij and Kaufmann (2014) with OPEC and non-OPEC production.
 Common to these papers is the argument that aggregate global production leads to underestimation of the influence of supply shocks on oil prices.

-This model is an augmentation of the Kilian (2009) 3-variable model that includes aggregate global oil production, the measure of global activity and the real price of oil.
+This model is an augmentation of the Kilian (2009) 3-variable model that includes aggregate global oil production, the measure of global activity and the real price of oil.10